MKPROGRAMER/Pokecord/README.md

 I'm looking to add the following major features to the bot, in addition to QoL fixes and small updates:

 - Pokémon
-	- Generation 8 pokémon
+	- Generation of pokémon
 	- The rest of the forms
-	- Gender differences
+	- Differences
 	- More customizations options, like Pokéballs
 - Battling
 	- Different modes (1v1, 3v3, team battles, etc.)